TetraSsky/CleanCord/README.md

 Enable the "Only hide in Streamer Mode" option to:
 - Keep servers/folders visible normally
 - Automatically hide them when Streamer Mode is active
-- Automatically handle notifications & mentions when Streamr Mode is active
+- Automatically handle notifications & mentions when Streamer Mode is active

 ## Options